SensorVista/DeepFuse/apps/README.md

 - CUDA Toolkit 11.0 or higher
 - C++17 or higher
-- CMake 3.15 or higher
+- CMake 4.0 or higher
-- TBB (for host-multi application)
-- NVMe support (optional, for host-multi application)
+- NVMe support (optional, for host-multi example)

 ## Performance Considerations